Cape Town: Taxis

-Cape Town has two kinds of taxis: metered taxis and minibus taxis.
-Unlike many cities, metered taxis are not allowed to drive around the city to solicit fares and instead must be called to a specific location.
+Cape Town has various kinds of taxis available, including those obtained through ride-hailing (app-based) services such as Bolt and Uber, as well as traditional metered taxies.

+The Western Cape Provincial Regulatory Entity (PRE) issues ride-hailing licenses for Cape Town, which have expiry dates and need to be renewed.
+They are processed in the order they are received, and the PRE ensures drivers are operating legally.
+As of mid-2025, the city has 5,494 registered ride-hailing licenses.

+Traditional taxis are either metered taxis or minibus taxis.
+Metered taxis can be found at transport hubs as well as other tourist establishments, while minibus taxis can be found at taxi ranks, and, commonly, travelling along main streets.
+Minibus taxis can be hailed from the road.

-Cape Town metered taxi cabs mostly operate in the city bowl, suburbs and Cape Town International Airport areas.
+Cape Town metered taxi cabs mostly operate in CBD and Cape Town International Airport areas.
 Large companies that operate fleets of cabs can be reached by phone and are cheaper than the single operators that apply for hire from taxi ranks and Victoria and Alfred Waterfront.

-There are about one thousand meter taxis in Cape Town.
+There are about 1,000 meter taxis in Cape Town.
 Their rates vary from R8 per kilometre to about R15 per kilometre.
 The larger taxi companies in Cape Town are Excite Taxis, Cabnet and Intercab and single operators are reachable by cellular phone.
 The seven seated Toyota Avanza are the most popular with larger Taxi companies.
 Meter cabs are mostly used by tourists and are safer to use than minibus taxis.

 Minibus taxis are the standard form of transport for the majority of the population who cannot afford private vehicles.
 Although essential, these taxis are often poorly maintained and are frequently not road-worthy.
 These taxis make frequent unscheduled stops to pick up passengers, which can cause accidents.
 With the high demand for transport by the working class of South Africa, minibus taxis are often filled over their legal passenger allowance.
 Minibuses are generally owned and operated in fleets.

 Culture

+Cape Town is noted for its architectural heritage, with the highest density of Cape Dutch style buildings in the world.
+Cape Dutch style, which combines the architectural traditions of the Netherlands, Germany, France and Indonesia, is most visible in Constantia, the old government buildings in the Central Business District, and along Long Street.

+The only complete windmill in South Africa is Mostert's Mill, Mowbray.
+It was built in 1796 and restored in 1935 and again in 1995.